Connect with a certified trainer for free

 Rotator Cuff Bursitis Causes, Symptoms & Treatment Options

-Rotator cuff bursitis is the name given to a condition characterized by inflammation of the bursa (a small sac filled with fluid) in the shoulder
+Rotator cuff bursitis is the name given to a condition characterized by inflammation of the bursa (a small sac filled with fluid) in the shoulder.
+This form of shoulder bursitis typically results in pain a especially when lifting the arm overhead.

 Rotator Cuff Bursitis Hero Image 2